rumorz-ai/rumorz-sdk/README.md

 # 🚀 Rumorz Python SDK

-Use the Rumorz SDK to integrate your AI agents and applications with Rumorz.
+Integrate your AI agents and applications with Rumorz.
 We provide a simple and easy interface to query for news, events and analytics on any entity in the crypto ecosystem, and offer Agentic workflows to save you hours of research and analysis.

 ## 🚀 Examples of integrations

-- SDK functions as AI Functions/Tools
+- Functions/Tools for AI Agents
 - RAG based applications
 - Trading strategies
 - Automated reports (emails, PDFs...)